Signatures of hierarchical temporal processing in the mouse visual system: Discussion

 One particular mechanism besides recurrence that might give rise to a hierarchy of timescales are long-range projections between cortical areas.
 For example, in a model based on measured connectivity in macaque cortex, long-range feedforward and feedback excitatory connections were shown to influence the exact layout of the hierarchy~\cite{chaudhuri_2015}.
 However, a more recent study found that a detailed balance between long-range excitatory inputs and local inhibitory inputs could prevent longer or shorter timescales to spill over from other areas, which yields a better segregation, and facilitates functional specialization~\cite{li2022hierarchical}.
 Moreover, in~\cite{chaudhuri_2015}, it was found that recurrence is a necessary requirement to achieve long timescales in the first place, since leaving out recurrent connections in the model led to much smaller timescales in general.
 This supports our perspective that recurrent amplification plays a key role in shaping temporal processing along the anatomical hierarchy.

 However, evidence for stronger recurrent coupling in higher areas is not as clear in mice as it is in primates.
 In particular, the density and numbers of dendritic spines of layer 3 pyramidal neurons (which are interpreted as markers of recurrence~\cite{elston2002cortical}) are much more similar between cortical areas in mice than in primates~\cite{benavides2006dendritic, ballesteros2006density, gilman2017area}.
 On the other hand, mouse cortex exhibits other gradients in microstructural properties~\cite{fulcher2019multimodal}, in particular a decrease in the density of parvalbumin (PV)-containing (inhibitory) interneurons for higher areas.
-This suggests that a gradient of recurrence in mice is rather controlled by the levels of inhibition than the net number (or density) of excitatory synapses~\cite{ding2022predicting}.
+This suggests that a gradient of recurrence in mice is rather controlled by the levels of inhibition than the net number (or density) of excitatory synapses~\cite{ding2024cell}.

-\textbf{Coding perspective}\\ Turning to a coding perspective, a hierarchy in timescales can be interpreted as a representation of increasingly more complex visual features, similar to the emergence of complex versus simple cell receptive fields: A successive integration of temporally short-lived, simple features into temporally long-lived, complex ones would lead to long timescales in those neurons that represent the complex features~\cite{hasson_2008,hasson2015hierarchical}.
+\textbf{Coding perspective}\\ Turning to a coding perspective, a hierarchy in timescales can be interpreted as a representation of increasingly more complex visual features, similar to the emergence of complex versus simple cell receptive fields: A successive integration of temporally short-lived, simple features into temporally long-lived, complex ones would lead to long timescales in those neurons that represent the complex features~\cite{hasson_2008,hasson2015hierarchical, piasini2021temporal}.
 However, it is not clear how such temporal integration is implemented.
-Here, we found that timescales hardly change with visual stimulation and stimulus selectivity of the units (Fig~\ref{fig:comparison_conditions_and_selectivity_measures}), similar to findings in monkey somatosensory cortex~\cite{rossi2021invariant}.
-This suggests that long timescales and temporal integration rely on properties of the network, e.g., recurrence, rather than temporal properties of the inputs.
+Here, we found that timescales hardly change with visual stimulation and stimulus selectivity of the units (Fig.~\ref{fig:comparison_conditions_and_selectivity_measures}), similar to findings in monkey somatosensory cortex~\cite{rossi2021invariant}.
+This is also consistent with findings from rat visual cortex~\cite{piasini2021temporal}, where the response timescales depend on the stimulus timescales, whereas the intrinsic timescales depended more strongly on the area than on the stimulus timescale.
+Together, these results suggest that long intrinsic and information timescales rely primarily on properties of the network, e.g., recurrence, rather than temporal properties of the inputs.